 Exclusion limit.
-If your annuity starting date is after 1986, the total amount of annuity income you can exclude over the years as a recovery of the cost can't exceed your total cost.
+If your annuity starting date is after 1986, the total amount of annuity income you can exclude over the years as a recovery of the cost can't exceed your net cost (figured without any reduction for a refund feature).
 Any unrecovered cost at your (or the last annuitant's) death is allowed as an "other itemized deduction" on the final return of the decedent.